The Medium Discourses

 於是,世尊告曰: 「阿難,此經名為『青白蓮華喻』。 汝當如是善受持誦。」 | 10.
 The Bhagavān thereupon told him, “Ānanda, the name of this sūtra is ‘The Analogy of the Blue and White Lotus Flowers.’
 You should maintain and recite it well in this way.” |

 爾時,世尊告諸比丘: 「汝等當共受此『青白蓮花喻經』,誦習,守持。 所以者何? 此『青白蓮華喻經』如法有義。 是梵行本,致通,致覺,亦致涅槃。 若族姓子剃除鬚髮,著袈裟衣,至信,捨家,無家,學道者,應當受此『青白蓮花喻經』,善諷,誦持。」 | 11.
 The Bhagavān then told the monks, “All of you should together accept this Analogy of the Blue and White Lotus Flowers Sūtra, recite it, and preserve it.
 Why is that?
 This Analogy of the Blue and White Lotus Flowers Sūtra has a meaning that accords with the Dharma.
 As the origin of the religious life, it brings about penetration, awakening, and nirvāṇa.
-If a clansman cuts off his hair and beard, puts on the reddish-brown robes, becomes faithful, leaves home, goes homeless, and trains on the path, he should accept this Analogy of the Blue and White Lotus Flowers Sūtra, recite it, and preserve it well.” |
+If a clansman shaves off his hair and beard, puts on the reddish-brown robes, becomes a believer, and leaves home to train on the path in homelessness, he should accept this Analogy of the Blue and White Lotus Flowers Sūtra, recite it, and preserve it well.” |

 佛說如是。 尊者阿難及諸比丘聞佛所說歡喜,奉行。 | 12.
 Thus did the Buddha speak.
 Venerable Ānanda and the monks who heard what the Buddha taught rejoiced and approved. |